vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

             previously to getFrameAsync().

          *f*
-            The finished frame.
+            Contains a reference to the generated frame, or NULL in case of failure.

-            The ownership of the frame is kept by the core, hence a new reference must be created if the frame has to be stored for later use (after the function returns).
+            The ownership of the frame is transferred to the caller.

-            It will be NULL in case of error.

          *n*
             The frame number.